codatio/codat-docs/docs/integrations/accounting/xero/accounting-xero-setup.md

 ## Next steps

 You can now use your Xero integration to connect up to 25 companies.
-If you want to use your integration to connect more than 25 companies you need to [register with Xero as an official Xero App Partner](/integrations/accounting/xero/xero-app-partner-program).
+If you want to use your integration to connect more than 25 companies, you need to [register with Xero as an official Xero App Partner](/integrations/accounting/xero/xero-app-partner-program).

 See the following sections for more information about Xero App partnership and configuring direct bank feeds using Xero's Bank Feeds API.